Learning Choice Academy

 How does Learning Choice Academy spend its money?

 Learning Choice Academy directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Learning Choice Academy tax-deductible?